 Some people don't take their medicine as directed because the cost of the medicine is too high.

 The demand for prescription drugs continues to rise.
 Prescription drugs account for 10% of all national health care spending and that number is expected to accelerate over the next several years due to a few main factors, including utilization.
 More prescription drugs are being prescribed than ever before and with all of the generics and lower-cost options available, you may be able to help control some of these costs.

 These costs affect everyone - whether or not you're currently taking a prescription drug.
 Here are some simple steps you can take to help you and your community save money.

 Simple steps to consider

 - Over-the-Counter Drugs.
-These medications are available without a prescription.
-Antihistamines, pain relievers and heartburn medications can often be purchased over the counter for less than your prescription copayment.
+These are medications available without a prescription.
+Antihistamines, pain relievers and heartburn medications can often be purchased over the counter for less than your prescription co-payment.

 - Fewer Tablets Per Day.
 Ask your health care provider if a higher dose of one tablet would work in place of taking two lower-dose tablets, which could save you up to 50 percent of the prescription cost.

 Consider the convenience of filling your prescriptions by phone or online and having them delivered to your home through a home deliveryhome delivery pharmacy.
 This will save you the time, trouble and expense of going to the drug store.
 Your prescriptions will be delivered to the address of your choice — safely, discreetly and on time.